toastyThink/Project-1-Browser-based-Game/planning.md

 It is also important to note: the jack pot slot usually has only one spot in an entire machine.
 That means for a machine with 3 reels or more, only one image or sequence of images will correspond to the highest payback possible.
 According to howstuffworks.com if a machine has 64 slots per reel, this can be broken down to a chance of 1 in 63^3 or 1 in 262,144.
 The chances of winning will be even lower for machines with more slots or reels.

+Setup:
+	- We will use a standard 3 reel machine.
+Each reel will have 64 slots
+	- The jack-pot will occupy a single space out of all three reels and virtual reels.
+One reel will have the jack pot and no others will contain it
+	- Slots that are not the jack-pot may occupy more than one space on virtual reels
+	- Each "symbol" including the jack pot, will have remainder values assigned to it.
+If the remainder of the PRNG calculations equals a matching value, the corresponding reel will stop on that symbol

+	- The PRNG system immediately begins generating numbers as soon as the web page is loaded ○ This triggers the reels to automatically start spinning ○ The generated numbers are stored in an array  with a length of 3,  [0,1,2].
+This is because each index of the array will correspond to one of the reels shown to the player ○ Generated numbers will use .unshift() to be put at the beginning of the array ○ When the array exceeds a length of 3, the last index will be deleted

+	- There will be a button labeled as "Play" the player can click on.
+When clicked this will trigger the following:
+		○ The PRNG will stop recording numbers.
+		○ The numbers in the array will be divided by 64 and use the remainder to determine which spot on each reel will be chosen ○ The animation spinning each reel will then stop at the designated sign
+		○ Depending on the order of signs stopped on, or if the jack-pot is chosen the player will be given a visual cue that they have won a prize or won the jack-pot
+		○ If a losing sequence is chosen the player will be given a visual cue to let them know they have lost and that they should try again

+Win Condition
+	- The jack-pot sequence / image is chosen.
+	- Or a bonus prize is won (this is determined by a pre-set sequence of images.
+Ex: Cherry, Bar, Cherry = 97% pay back bonus & a free spin again

+Lose Condition
+	- A losing sequence of images is chosen on all 3 reels.
+The player is given a visual cue they have lost

+Stretch Goals
+	- 3D animations are given for the wind conditions and lose conditions

+	- The Jack-pot is given a more fancy 3D animation (think of the animations played when someone make a strike at a bowling alley)
+	- Loss conditions are also given 3D animations